 For video options, I’m tweaking.
-I have most settings on “auto” (which seems to select the best option), as dialing them down or turning them off didn’t seem to lead to noticeable performance improvements.
+I have most settings on “auto” (which seems to select the best option for the system), as dialing them down or turning them off didn’t lead to noticeable performance improvements.

 Here are the settings that are not on “auto,” or that could be of interest:

 - Resolution: 1,440×810